 Although generally referred to as a Retirement Visa, the correct title for this is:

-Whilst the financial requirements seem straightforward, they can be interpreted in different ways by different immigration offices and so you should know what is required to obtain a retire in Thailand Visa.
+Whilst the financial requirements seem straightforward, they can be interpreted in different ways by different immigration offices and so you should know what is required to obtain a retire in Thailand visa.

 The purpose of these requirements is to demonstrate that you have sufficient funds for your 12-month stay.